- One School, One Book

 - One District, One Book

 One School, One Book

 One School, One Book is a program designed to create a shared reading experience within a single elementary school community.
 A chapter book is chosen, every student receives a copy, and every family reads that book at home over the course of a single month.
 Activities at school coordinate, promote and enrich the shared reading experience.

 “ With 25 years in the teaching arena, I’ve never come across an all encompassing program that was easy to plan, provide directives for, and implement – while simultaneously delivering great value.
 This was an effective school-wide book club, utilizing a simple concept that demonstrated amazing results! ”

 Katie Poe, Principal, Timmons Elementary School.
 Chagrin Falls, Ohio

 About the Program

-Schools participating in the program can do a variety of things at school to heighten and promote interest in and discussion of the book, from school-wide assemblies to school-wide art and writing contests.
-Typically though, most schools rely on a daily trivia question, usually read by the principal to the whole school in the morning.
+Participating schools do a variety of things at school to heighten and promote interest in and discussion of the book, from school-wide assemblies to school-wide art and writing contests.
+Most schools rely on a daily trivia question, usually read by the principal to the whole school in the morning.
 This simple technique creates daily awareness of the book, and encourages in students deep, attentive, and personally gratifying listening habits.
 Students take pride in being in command of the book’s details and “owning” the material.

-Read To Them supplies specific content to enable your school to implement the program – introductory materials to explain the program to your community, and individual books packets with resources specific to each title.
-Read To Them can also help you order copies of each title at a nicely discounted rate.
-And when you become a participating OSOB member, you will be in personal touch with our OSOB Director, Bruce Coffey, who will act as your personal consultant so you can tailor and refine the program to fit your school’s specific environment and needs.
+Read To Them supplies specific content to enable your school to implement the program – introductory materials to explain the program to your community.
+And individual books packets with resources specific to each title you read.
+Read To Them provides the books for your students, families, staff, and community.
+Along the way, you’ll have full support of Read to Them’s personnel, including One School, One Book Director, Bruce Coffey, who will act as your personal consultant so you can tailor and refine the program to fit your school’s specific environment and needs.